 Even if you are a careful and safe driver, there is still a risk that you could be involved in a major accident.

-In this article, our Yakima car accident attorneys provide an overview of the most important things that drivers need to know about yellow light collisions in Washington.
+In this article, our Yakima car accident attorneys provide an overview of the most important things that drivers need to know about let turn yellow light accidents in Washington.

 Yellow Light Accident Fault: Explained

-While yellow light accidents do take a number of different forms, most of them share a common characteristic.
-One driver is going straight, another driver is attempting to make a left turn, and both of them are driving to hurry through the intersection before the light turns red.
+While yellow light accidents do take a number of different forms, most of them share a common characteristic: One driver is going straight, another driver is attempting to make a left turn, and both of them are driving to hurry through the intersection before the light turns red.

-Who is a fault for a left turn accident at a yellow light?
+So who is a fault for a left turn accident at a yellow light?
 As a general rule, the driver who is turning left will be responsible for the accident.
 Before making a left-hand turn, all drivers have a legal duty to ensure that the road is clear and that they have sufficient time to safely move their car through the intersection.

 Is Fault Disputed?
 Evidence Matters